goharbor/harbor/tests/testcases/Group7-Replication/7-05-Proj-replication-rules-delete.md

 User guide

 # Environment:
-* This test requires that a Harbor instance is running and avaiable.
+* This test requires that a Harbor instance is running and available.

 # Test Steps: